It can seem hard to believe but having competitors is a good thing. If you have no competition there is something wrong with your product-market fit.

-So having competitors should make you happy.
 If you’re a startup looking for funding, VCs prefer to see a list of your competitors rather than to hear that you’re so innovative you have no competition at all.
-But competition is also a problem – they take customers away from you and make acquiring new users more difficult.

-Secret techniques on how to spy on the competition
+Check out our 10 winning techniques to learn how to spy on the competition better.

 This is where you should start.
 Follow all competitors you know on social media, sign up for newsletters, and observe their blogs.
 Companies announce new features, publish product updates and other news that can give you some insight into what they’re doing and what they’re about to do.
 If you don’t track all your competitors do it now and go back here in a minute.

 It turns out that even something as simple as tracking social media activities can be automated and made simpler.
 Social-searcher shows you all social media activity of any chosen company.
 Easily check their activities on Twitter, Facebook, Youtube, and more.
 Discover competitors’ weak sides and don't miss a unique opportunity to turn their failures into your wins.
 You can monitor all web mentions plus 10 popular social networks for the price of a coffee cup with Social Searcher.

 Ok, everyone is following competition so let’s move to a bit more advanced form of spying on competition – monitoring brands.
 The companies show you what they do and what they say but not what people say about them.
 We’re living in the era of sharing every piece of information and experience so people share their opinions on companies.

 The support team failed to solve a problem quickly?
 You’ll read about it on social media and that’s exactly what you want to know about.
 Highlight the weaknesses of your competitors as your strengths and think about a marketing campaign that could use it in a clever way.